dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 ## Leader of Team of One - Responsible for Everything

+There are some roles that advertise for lead positions and early on on the first steps of the discussion even in the initial call it is made clear that it is about "leading" a team of one.
+Lead in this context means that you will be responsible for all the functions of a team in a small compact package.

+In one case a company was advertising for a UX designer but they also wanted someone to do their advertisement campaign banners and somehow blend these two functions as one position.
+When asked the rationale was that the company was entering the space now, and what the UX person was supposed to do was not fully comprehended by them.

+Another pattern was to say something in the lines of a company expanding so the candidate will be there first and later on they would *"build a team around them".* This can be treated as a bait for someone senior, you cannot say to them *"we want a person to be responsible for everything"*, so you say come here, do everything and we will build later on a team around you, in the meantime you will be "head of development" and that *"within a year we will hire more people"*.

+Team discussed their personal experiences: One got hired and found that he was the most senior on his team, later on he became a manager and a team was structured around him.
+This was not discussed in the interview, it happened organically as the team and company started growing.
+The position was not advertised for a manager hence it was a nice career move, if the same person was being interviewed for a managerial position, he would like to meet the team.

+Another member had a different experience: got hired somewhere where a team was supposed to be built around him.
+Tried his best as developer but when the time came to expand, one project got outsourced or other people started reporting to the CTO, not him, there was no team being build around him.
+It seemed that management had found a great developer in their minds, something rare for the industry and they did not want to lose him for a manager without a track record, at least within the company.
+There was discussion on if this would be a good decision for the company or not since yes they had a good developer who knew their systems how to "do things", etc.
+The counter argument was that it might be something good or making sense for the company, but definitely not for the person: the person had not taken other positions in other organizations that were more straightforward to him (*"we want a developer cannot promise anything"*), worked hard and not compensated because at the end of the day there would be a promotion, and also had his career trajectory disrupted.

+Having lived this experience the same person when in an interview call some years later was told that a team would be build around him, asked if the company would put this as a clause to his contract agreement.
+There he got criticized from the other members that this approach displayed that he was not interested in working there but rather on himself and what would happen to him.
+A better approach was argued would be to ask for assurance later on closer to the offer.

+---

 Socrates: What is your opinion for roles where you are supposed to be a lead and then while reading the description you find out that you will be doing